mariorod98/ObsidianVault/🌳 The Forest/A graphic pipeline is used to create a 2D representation from a 3D scene.md

 3. Obtain the RGB value of each pixel.

 # What are the stages of a graphic pipeline?
 The graphic pipeline has three main stages: Application, Geometry and Rasterization.
-The last two stages are involved in [[What is a draw call | draw calls]].
+The last two stages are involved in [[A draw call is a call from the game engine to draw a primitive | draw calls]].

 ## Application
 - It is done in the CPU.